H-crowe/H-crowe/README.md

 Hossam Mohamed
-Full-Stack & Web Developer | Backend Engineer | Builder of real-world systems
+Full-Stack & Web Developer | Backend Engineer | Builder of production-ready systems

 I specialize in building modern web applications and scalable backend systems, with a focus on APIs, system design, and real-world business logic.